kyriemao/kyriemao.github.io/_pages/about.md

 News
 ======

-[October, 2022] We have a paper accepted by EMNLP 2022 main conference, thanks to all co-authors!
+[Oct., 2022] We have a paper accepted by EMNLP 2022 main conference, thanks to all co-authors!

-[April, 2022] We have a paper accepted by SIGIR 2022, thanks to all co-authors!
+[Apr., 2022] We have a paper accepted by SIGIR 2022, thanks to all co-authors!

-[March, 2022] I joined Huawei Poisson Lab as a research intern.
+[Mar., 2022] I joined Huawei Poisson Lab as a research intern.